Avik9/XMLParser/README.md

    * New Description.

 The .csv file, named as ParsedXML.csv will have the following attributes in this order:
+   * Name of the file parsing

+   For each of the <Scope>, it prints the following attributes:

    * Name
    * Scope ID
    * New Name